nasa-jpl/ION-DTN/gh-pages/docs/ION-Quick-Start-Guide.md

 In this section, we provide three configuration file examples with detailed comments explaining the configuration commands.
 The three examples are:

-- Singe Node Loopback over LTP
+- Single Node Loopback over LTP
 - Two Nodes over TCPCL
 - Three Node with a relay using LTP and TCPCL